gnotaras/wordpress-add-meta-tags/readme.txt

 Please check out the changelog of each release by following the links below.
 You can also check the [roadmap](http://www.codetrax.org/projects/wp-add-meta-tags/roadmap "Add-Meta-Tags Roadmap") regarding future releases of the plugin.

 - [2.9.11](http://www.codetrax.org/versions/336)
- - Fixed issue with WordPress 4.4 not using the custom title as expected.
-Backwards compatibility is maintained.
+ - Fixed issue with WordPress 4.4 not using the custom title as expected. <strike>Backwards compatibility is maintained.</strike> Please read the following comment of mine about [how to update old themes for the WordPress 4.4 Title-Tag feature](https://github.com/gnotaras/wordpress-add-meta-tags/issues/15#issuecomment-163716554).
 (Props to efishinsea for reporting the issue.)
 - [2.9.10](http://www.codetrax.org/versions/333)
  - Added the filter hook `amt_get_queried_object` that can be used to modify the post object that is used by the plugin for metadata generation, a feature that opens the path for support of external post types like those used by _AnsPress_.
 (Props to Dima Stefantsov for valuable feedback, research and code contribution.)
  - Reverted back to the old way of loading the plugin text domain for translations.
 Translations are now loaded as expected.
 (Props to Burak Yavuz for valuable feedback.)